mcmah309/error_set/README.md

 If your project doesn't require handling specific error types and you just need to propagate errors up the call stack, then `anyhow` is likely a good choice for you.
 It's straightforward and skips the need to define error types all together.

-However, for projects that require precise error handling and differentiation, error management can often become complex and unwieldy, especially when using "mega enums."
+However, for libraries and general projects that require precise error handling and differentiation, error management can often become complex and unwieldy, especially if "mega enums" arise.

 **What is a Mega Enum?**

+A mega enum, or mega error enum, is an enumeration that consolidates various error types into one large enum, whereas the code would be more precise if split into multiple enums.
+These often arise due to refactors or developers opting for less intrusive programming approach.
-A mega enum, or mega error enum, is an enum that combines various error types into one large enumeration.
-This approach can lead to inefficiencies and confusion because it includes error variants that are not relevant in certain scopes.
+This method can lead to inefficiencies and confusion because it includes error variants that are not relevant in certain scopes.

 **Example Scenario:**